SMILE Laser Eye Surgery

 Smile Laser Eye Surgery

 SMILE Laser is an acronym for Small Incision Lenticule Extraction, also referred to as “keyhole laser eye surgery.”
-It’s a treatment approved for moderate to high levels of short-sightedness (myopia) greater than -3.0D.
+It’s a treatment approved for moderate to high levels of short-sightedness (myopia) greater than -2.50D although lower levels can still be treated.

 SMILE laser refractive surgery uses a femtosecond laser to create a template of tissue to be removed.
 The laser cuts a double layer of corneal tissue beneath the eyes surface.
 A small section of tissue, called a lenticule, is then manually removed with a surgical instrument, through the surface cut made with the femtosecond laser.
 The open gap between the surface and deeper layers then closes to achieve a change in the surface contour of the eye to match the tissue removed.